Bubobubobubobubo/sardine/docs/configuration.md

 ## How configuration works

-When you boot Sardine for the first time, **Sardine** will create its own configuration folder and configuration files.
-The path will be printed everytime time you boot **Sardine** thereafter.
+After booting Sardine for the first time, a configuration folder will be created, containing a single configuration file.
+The path will be printed everytime time you boot **Sardine** thereafter so you can be reminded of it.
 There are three files you can tweak and configure:

 - `config.json`: main **Sardine** configuration file.
 - `default_superdirt.scd`: **SuperDirt** configuration file.